gregpalmr/alluxio-trino-minio/README.md

 ### Step 13.
 Test Spark using the Alluxio Transparent URI feature

-The Alluxio Transparent URI feature will redirect references to the s3 and s3a URIs to the native Alluxio URI (alluxio://).
+The Alluxio Transparent URI feature will redirect references to s3 and s3a URIs to the native Alluxio URI (alluxio://).
 Therefore Hive table definitions with the "external_location=s3a://<bucket_name>/" will be redirected to Alluxio instead of native Minio.
 All the Alluxio data orchestration and data caching capabilities will be employed.

 Launch a bash session in the Spark master container and run some Spark Scala commands to access the Hive table via Alluxio and also access the data file directly without using the Hive metastore.
 Use these commands: